Paraquat Lawsuit Settlement Amounts

 Believe me, the defendants do not want bellwether precedents for compensation levels from Philadelphia.
 That is why we think settlement could happen before these trials.

-The Paraquat Plaintiffs’ Committee sent out a status update letter to all Paraquat plaintiffs this week.
+August 12, 2024: The Paraquat Plaintiffs’ Committee sent a status update letter to all Paraquat plaintiffs this week.
 Here are the main points from that letter:

 • In the MDL, the Court has selected 10 new plaintiffs for bellwether trials following the dismissal of the previous cases, with case-specific discovery starting immediately.